Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 .. note:: DDPSequentialPlugin is currently supported only for Pytorch 1.6.

-Before running, install FairScale by using pip install pytorch-lightning["extra"] and pip install pytorch-lightning-bolts To use Sequential Model Parallelism, you need to first install FairScale using the command below or install all extras using ``pip install pytorch-lightning["extra"]``.
+To use Sequential Model Parallelism, you need to first install FairScale using the command below or install all extras using ``pip install pytorch-lightning["extra"]`` and ``pip install pytorch-lightning-bolts``

 .. code-block:: bash